Israel Boatwright

 Israel Ramón Boatwright de la Cruz (born 2 June 2005) is a professional footballer who plays as a defender for Major League Soccer club Inter Miami.
-Born in the United States, he is a youth international for the Dominican Republic.
+Born in the United States, he represents the Dominican Republic at youth level.

 Club career

 He is a homegrown product of the Inter Miami academy, having joined the youth set-up in 2019.
 He made his debut for Inter Miami CF II in 2022.
 They signed Boatwright to a professional MLS NEXT Pro contract in May 2023.
 He made his Major League Soccer debut for Inter Miami in July 2023.
 He made two appearances during the 2023 season on a short-term loan from Inter Miami II.

 In January 2024, he signed a three-year contract with Inter Miami, with options for two further years.

 International career

 Boatwright was born in the United States to an American father and a Dominican mother.
 He scored on his debut for the Dominican Republic U20 side on June 26, 2022, in a group stage match of the 2022 Concacaf U-20 Championship, helping his country reach the final of the tournament.
 He was subsequently selected for the Dominican Republic's team for the 2023 FIFA U-20 World Cup.